Ben Francis

+Benjamin David Francis MBE (born 4 June 1992) is a British billionaire businessman.
+He is the co-founder, CEO and majority owner of Gymshark, a fitness apparel and accessories company founded in 2012.
+He was appointed a Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to the business sector.

-With a stake over 70% in Gymshark, Francis has a net worth of £700m as of 2021.
+With a stake of over 70% in Gymshark which is currently valued by investors at $1.45 billion, Francis had a net worth of $1.3 billion as of April 2023.
+In April 2023, he made his debut on Forbes' annual The World's Billionaires list.

 Early life

-Francis grew up in Bromsgrove, Worcestershire.
+Benjamin David Francis was born in the West Midlands, England in 1992 and grew up in Bromsgrove, Worcestershire.
 He attended South Bromsgrove High School.
 He first became interested in computing after studying IT at school.
-His first business was an online company that sold car license plates.
+His first business was an online company that sold car number plates.
 Francis started going to the gym as a teenager.
-He later said "the structure, consistency and work ethic I found in the gym I realised, could be applied to different areas of my life and it would work".

-In 2010, he studied international business and management at Aston University.
-He has said his time at university gave him "a strong foundation on which to build a business".
-He dropped out in 2012 to focus on Gymshark full-time.
+He later said "the structure, consistency and work ethic I found in the gym I realised, could be applied to different areas of my life and it would work."
+In 2010, he enrolled at Aston University for international business and management wherein he had "a strong foundation on which to build a business."
+He dropped out in 2012.